elysespeaks/elysespeaks.github.io/public/content/ARHI43406/grading.md

 **Papers and other written assignments**
 There are two kinds of writing assignments:

-* **Short paragraphs & expert days** – Nearly every class you will email (as a running Google Doc, *before* class) a two‑paragraph response to the readings:
+* **Short paragraphs & expert days** – Nearly every class you will email me (as a running Google Doc with newest entry at top, *before* class) a two‑paragraph response to the readings:
-  * summarize the author’s main argument
+  * summarize the author’s main argument in your own words as the argument pertains to class and the topic for the day
   * pose two follow‑up questions
   These responses foster engagement and launch discussion.
   *On your assigned “expert” days you will also give a brief visual presentation connecting key ideas to an artwork.*